-Dr. Diarmuid O'Shea, President, Irish Gerontological Society
+Dr. Diarmuid O'Shea, President

-Founded by Dr John Fleetwood and Prof Jerry Jessop in 1951, the Society has developed into an interdisciplinary professional organisation whose membership reflects the complexity and diversity of those interested in promoting the interests of older people and, in how knowledge about ageing and later life can be enhanced and improved.
-We should all aim to build on the growth and success of our society over the last 65 years.
+Founded by Dr John Fleetwood and Prof Jerry Jessop in 1951, the Society has developed into an interdisciplinary professional organization whose membership reflects the complexity and diversity of those interested in promoting the interests of older people and, in how knowledge about ageing and later life can be enhanced and improved.
+We should all aim to build on the growth and success of our society over the last 68 years.

 The Irish healthcare system is now beginning to change and address the demands associated with the ageing demographic changes around us.
-To advocate for this continued change and progress we need to unlock and share the “secret knowledge” of gerontology and equip ourselves with the skills and knowledge we require.
-Now more than ever, the importance improving how we work together in interdisciplinary teams, for the betterment of patient care, is coming to the forefront.
+To advocate for this continued change and progress, we need to unlock and share the “secret knowledge” of gerontology and to equip ourselves with the skills and knowledge we require.
+Now more than ever, the importance of improving how we work together in interdisciplinary teams, for the betterment of patient care, is coming to the forefront.

-A central aim of the IGS is to highlight the contribution which older people can and do make to modern day society in our country.
-By bringing together health and social care professionals biologists, social scientists, policymakers, and increasingly those involved in technological development we hope to encourage and support an increasing and closer network of professionals, researchers and scientists dedicated to better care of the older person.
+A central aim of the IGS is to highlight the contribution which older people can and do make to modern-day society in our country.
+By bringing together health and social care professionals, biologists, social scientists, policymakers, and increasingly those involved in technological development, we hope to encourage and support an increasing and closer network of professionals, researchers and scientists who are dedicated to better care of the older person.

 The IGS is a member of the International Association of Gerontology and Geriatrics and is active in its European section.